MP-ES/k8s-deploy/README.md

     # GitHub PAT with read permission on gitOps repository, if gitOps is private
     gitops-token: ${{ secrets.SECRET_NAME }}

+    # Deployment strategy to be used.
+Allowed values are none, canary and blue-green
+    # More details below
+    # DEFAULT: none
+    strategy: none

   env:
     # list of app secrets, defined in gitOps repository
     app_secret1: ${{ secrets.app_secret1 }}